 - Your web development team should be engaged at this point, as well.
 They can identify aspects of the designs that might pose practical challenges — before they go to code.

-- Design responsive templates
+- Finalize responsive layouts

 - Optimizing your website for mobile devices is essential in today’s on-the-go marketplace.
 And that means employing responsive design — a development technique that uses a single set of code to adapt your website to many different devices and browser widths.
 To deliver the best user experience, your design team should present designs that show how different pages will appear on a phone and tablet.

-- To provide a good experience on a phone, page elements may be presented in a different order than on a desktop layout, may be simplified or may be eliminated altogether.
+- To provide a good experience on a phone, page elements may be presented in a different order than on a desktop layout, may be simplified, or may be eliminated altogether.

 - Typically, your site navigation will take a different form (often collapsed into a “hamburger” menu) on mobile devices.